Creating flourishing communities

 Changemakers

 Our work with changemakers focuses on impact – our impact in supporting their journey and their impact making positive changes for our communities.
-We’ve developed stories of change that illustrate our impact approach.
+To help you understand how BAF enables positive impact in our communities, read our stories of change that illustrate our impact approach.

 Research